codefresh-io/docs.codefresh.io/_docs/installation/gitops/hybrid-gitops-helm-installation.md

 >**TIP**:
 Before initiating the installation, Codefresh automatically validates the `values.yaml` file to verify that the supplied values are correct.<br>
-If the Helm installation is terminated with the error message: `Job has reached the specified backoff limit`, you can get more detailed and meaningful information on the reason for the validation failure, with:
+If the Helm installation is terminated with the error message: `Job has reached the specified backoff limit`, get more detailed information on the reason for the validation failure with:
 `kubectl logs jobs/validate-values -n ${NAMESPACE}`, replacing `{NAMESPACE}` with the namespace of the Hybrid GitOps Runtime.

 **Runtime Name**